Kong/workshop-kong-api-ai-gateway/content/10-prerequisites/podman_minikube.en.md

 weight : 104
 ---

 We are going to deploy our Data Plane in a Minikube Cluster over Podman.
+This workshop has been created and tested using the following versions.
+Make sure you have them installed.
+* Podmang 5.6.1
+* Minikube 1.36

 ### Podman 5.6.1

-Here are the [instructions](https://podman.io/docs/installation) to install Podman.
+Here are the [instructions](https://podman.io/docs/installation) to install Podman and the installation package for [5.6.1 version](https://github.com/containers/podman/releases/tag/v5.6.1).

 Initialize a machine: